Singapore 2006: Venue and logistics

-Publicity
+Publicity and logo

 A campaign known as Four Million Smiles was launched in July 2006 by Prime Minister Lee Hsien Loong to prepare the service sector for the event.
-Lim Hwee Hwa is the Minister appointed to lead the Organising Committee of the event.
+Lim Hwee Hwa is the minister appointed to lead the organising committee of the event.

+The emblem for the 2006 annual meetings of the IMF and the World Bank Group was a stylised golden bud.
+According to the event organisers, the color gold represented finance and the bud represented potential for growth.

 Security

-As Singapore had been a prime terrorism target and because of violent protests at previous meets in other cities, the government used this to justify maintaining overwhelming amounts of security in and around the vicinity of the main events.
-The Singapore Police Force was entrusted with planning and implementing security arrangements and the enforcement of law and order, with the support of Aetos and CISCO auxiliary police forces.
-These arrangements include the main venue's operations, border security, as well as island-wide operations.
+The Singaporean government maintained tight security in and around the conference due to concerns about terrorism and violent protests.
+The Singapore Police Force was entrusted with planning and implementing security arrangements, with the support of private security companies Aetos and CISCO Security as auxiliary police.
+Security arrangements included oversight of the main venue's operations, border security, as well as island-wide operations.

-Over 10,000 police officers are being deployed in the Marina Centre area and other meeting and event venues, including Police national servicemen called back as part of their reservist obligations and officers from the Volunteer Special Constabulary.
-The traffic police deployed officers at all key junctions to direct traffic due to road closures, officers from the Gurkha Contingent and the Key Installation Protection Unit conduct patrols around the vicinity and at entrances to the barricaded areas, while regular officers ensure law and order within the convention venue and in surrounding hotels.
+Over 10,000 police officers, including reserve members of the Singaporean national service and officers from the Volunteer Special Constabulary, were deployed at event venues and the Marina Centre area.
+Officers from the Gurkha Contingent and the Key Installation Protection Unit were deployed to patrol the vicinity and at entrances to barricaded areas.

-Security is exceptionally tight in the Suntec City area, with barricades being put up near the area's vicinity.
-The Suntec Singapore International Convention and Exhibition Centre has been closed to public during this period, and several car park entrances to the mall have been closed to the public.
-During the event, Suntec City and the convention centre is being taken care of by the Singapore Police Force and CISCO Security, with many policemen patrolling the mall and the convention centre.
-Vehicle checks are done by the police when they enter the carparks.
-The overhead bridge from CityLink Mall to Suntec City has been closed to the public for the meetings.
-A security office has been temporarily built at the main entrance of Suntec City Mall with metal detectors and x-ray machines being installed, and other security facilities.
+Security for Suntec City and the convention centre were handled by the Singapore Police Force and CISCO Security.
+Roads leading to the conference centre were temporarily barricaded and traffic police deployed at key junctions to direct traffic.
+The SSICEC, several car park entrances to the Suntec City mall, and the overhead bridge from CityLink Mall to Suntec City were all closed to public during the convention.
+A security office was temporarily constructed at the main entrance of Suntec City Mall with metal detectors and x-ray machines.
 These machines have also been installed at SICEC for the delegates and CSO protestors.